HectorBlisS/mapBox/README.md

 Basically, we are on top of two things here:

-1. Create an instance of a `Map` which receives four parameters: the first one is the container (`document.getElementById('map')`) which only needs the id value not the selector, the second is stylesheet by default, we can let it like that.
+1. Create an instance of a `Map` which receives four parameters: the first one is the container (`document.getElementById('map')`) which only needs the id value, not the selector; the second is the stylesheet by default, we can let it like that.
 Next we have two more options - the position to center the map and the zoom level (if the center is present the zoom must be too).

 2. Set an array with [latitude](https://en.wikipedia.org/wiki/Latitude) and [longitude](https://en.wikipedia.org/wiki/Longitude) to point the map to a specific place (in our case IronhackMEX), and center it with the key `center`.